PeterRobards/Yall_Scan/README.md

 ### URLs

-If you have a single suspicious URL that you want to submit to URLSCan.io so you can investigate it further, Then you'll want to use the "--url" argument.
+If you have a single suspicious URL that you want to submit to URLSCan.io so you can investigate it further, Then you'll want to use the `--url` argument.
 Below is an example of how that might look.
 Note: if an output location (i.e. the directory where you want to save the results: `-o`) is not specified ahead of time, the program will prompt you to specify one before saving the results.